mackelab/epiphyte/paper.md

 # AI usage disclosure

 AI tools were used to generate type hints and to expland and unify function documentation.
-These were verified manually.
+These were verified via manual review.

 # Acknowledgements